jkovzels/gsnotes/how-to-asana.md

 3. Design: [link to figma board]
 4. Copywriting: For the most part we will have copy in figma or Doggle doc.
 5. Done when: Definition of done.
+6. Related: links to related materials and tasks.